Yeseul Song

 Assignments for next class

 Go over the Electronics review questions.
-This self-graded quiz covers the material you’ve done so far.
+This self-graded quiz covers intro to electronics material.
 You should be able to answer all the questions in it by now.
 If there are any you’re not sure of, set up office hours with your instructor to discuss your understanding the electronics concepts.

 Readings